substack/forkdb/readme.markdown

 branch where the files diverge.

-However, we can also merge these 2 documents back into 1 by creating a new document that points back and both heads:
+However, we can also merge these 2 documents back into 1 by creating a new document that points back at both forks:

 ```
 $ echo BEEPITY BOOPITY | forkdb create blorp \